-Some children may need partial or full guardianship because of their disability.
 Guardianship is a legal process.
 Parents need to consult an attorney for help with the process.
 Only a court can appoint a guardian.
-Guardians are appointed for persons who are unable to make decisions about things in their life, such as education, health, finances and well-being.
+Guardians are appointed for people who are unable to make decisions about things in their life, such as education, health, finances, and well-being.

-At age 18, the student is legally an adult.
-When rights transfer, schools send meeting notices and consent forms to only the adult students.
-Parents should inform the school if they are in the process of filing for guardianship or need more information about it.
+As a reminder, at age 18 the student is legally an adult.
+When rights transfer, schools will send meeting notices and consent forms to only the adult students.
+Parents should inform the school if their student has a power of attorney, or they are in the process of filing for guardianship or need more information about it.